University and Student Support Areas

 Courtney M. Marshall, president and CEO

-The WSU Alumni Association is the oldest and largest support organization for Wichita State University.
+The WSU Alumni Association is the world’s largest network of Shockers who share the mission of supporting Wichita State University.
 Founded in 1913, the alumni association is the network through which the university community and its alumni communicate with and serve one another.
 The primary intent of the partnership between the association and the university is to ensure the continued excellence of Wichita State.
-But this serious mission certainly doesn’t mean the association isn’t serious about fun, too.
+But this serious mission certainly doesn’t mean the association isn’t serious about having fun, too.
 Scores of exciting Shocker opportunities to participate in fun programs and events prove this point every semester.

-Many traditional university events — including commencement and homecoming — are supported by association dollars or volunteers.
-The association also sponsors Shockers Forever, a dynamic student group.
-Shockers Forever provides students unequaled opportunities to network with fellow students and WSU alumni of all ages.
+Many traditional university events — including commencement and homecoming — are supported by association staff, dollars or volunteers.
+The association also sponsors Students Today Alumni Tomorrow (STAT), a dynamic student group.
+STAT provides students unequaled opportunities to network with fellow students and WSU alumni of all ages.
 Another WSU initiative that directly benefits students and relies on alumni participation for its success is the Drive Your Pride license plate program.
 This program offers alumni and students the chance to sport WuShock on their official Kansas tags, and at the same time, contribute to student scholarships.
 The tag program pours thousands of dollars each year into scholarships for deserving students.

-For more information about the groups, events, projects and publications of the WSU Alumni Association, visit the association online, call (316) 978-3290, or drop by the Woodman Alumni Center, 4205 E. 21st Street, just east of Eck Stadium/Tyler Field.
+For more information about the groups, events, projects and programs of the WSU Alumni Association, visit the association online (http://ShockerAlumni.org), call 316-978-3290, or drop by the Woodman Alumni Center, 4205 E. 21st Street, just east of Eck Stadium/Tyler Field.

 Career Development Center